itpp-labs/website-addons/stock_picking_barcode/doc/index.rst

 Configuration
 =============

-* This module do not requires special configuration.
+* This module does not require special configuration.

 Usage
 =====